 As a club, you should already have a website on Campus Groups.
 If the event is external, you may well wish to redirect your page to a more professional looking website.

-The Student-led Initiatives Team have London Business School logo boards that you can borrow.
+The Student-led Learning Team have London Business School logo boards that you can borrow.
 These are poly board logos.
 Contact us to reserve one for your event.

 For club branded or sponsor logo boards, please contact The Print Shop.